mjwgoh/tech-news-gpt/README.md

 - **Langchain**: Enhances large language model capabilities.
 - **BeautifulSoup & Requests**: Python libraries for web scraping.
 - **dotenv**: Manages environment variables for secure configuration.
 - Additional models like Claude, Bard, or Llama can be integrated for diverse processing capabilities.
-Consider using Dify (dify.ai) for an enhanced web UX.

 ## How It Works
 1. **Web Scraping**: Scrape the latest tech funding news articles from a specified site, storing in 'Scraped Articles'.